brian-liu-24/scikit-learn2/doc/developers/develop.rst

 sparse matrix support, supported output types and supported methods.
 The estimator tags are a dictionary returned by the method ``_get_tags()``.
-These tags are used by the common tests and the :func:`sklearn.utils.estimator_checks.check_estimator` function to decide what tests to run and what input data is appropriate.
+These tags are used by the common tests and the :func:`sklearn1.utils.estimator_checks.check_estimator` function to decide what tests to run and what input data is appropriate.
 Tags can depend on estimator parameters or even system architecture and can in general only be determined at runtime.
 The default values for the estimator tags are defined in the